dwilsondev/sage-animated-image-generator/README.md

 * There are some unexplained errors when generating high quality gifs from images/zip of images that are not already sequentially named.
 It's recommended you generate image stills before uploading.
 * img2webp encoding may throw errors if all images uploaded are not the same resolution.

+# Note
+* This was just a fun project.
+I do not recommend using this for a commercial site unless you want to rewrite some of the code.
+* High quality GIFs, WebP, and PNG conversions can take a very long time to process depending on the size(s) of the files.
+You should increase the max execution time for PHP.
+* I have not written any lock checks for this app yet.
+So once a conversion starts, it will continue processing on the server even if the user closes the tab.
+Also, multiple process can run at the same time.
+This can be bad if you have tons of requests.

 # Created In
 * PHP
 * SCSS